exilesprx/blockchain/README.md

     - increase code coverage with meaningful tests
 - Notes
     - Consumers/miners
-        - MULTIPLE CONSUMERS MUST BE ON THE SAME GROUP TO MINE THE SAME PARTITION
+        - MULTIPLE CONSUMERS MUST BE ON DIFFERENT GROUPS
     - Transactions dropped
         - if a transaction is never added to a block, how do we find the transaction?
 And how do we rebroadcast it?
     - Miner